-- 5. For the value of Origin ID, accept the default value and click Continue. - 6.
-On the Create Default Cache Behavior page, accept the default values, and CloudFront will: - Forward all requests that use the CloudFront URL for your distribution (for example, http://dlllllabcdef8.cloudfront.net.cloudfront.net/image.jpg) to the Amazon S3 bucket that you specified in Step 4. - Allow end users to use either HTTP or HTTPS to access your objects. - Cache your objects at CloudFront edge locations for 24 hours. - Exclude query string parameters, if any, when forwarding requests for objects to your origin.
+- 5. Under Default Cache Behavior Settings, accept the default values, and CloudFront will: - Forward all requests that use the CloudFront URL for your distribution (for example, http://dlllllabcdef8.cloudfront.net/image.jpg) to the Amazon S3 bucket that you specified in Step 4. - Allow end users to use either HTTP or HTTPS to access your objects. - Cache your objects at CloudFront edge locations for 24 hours. - Exclude cookies and query string parameters, if any, when forwarding requests for objects to your origin.
+(Amazon S3 doesn't process cookies and processes only a limited set of query string parameters.) - Allow everyone to view your content.

-For more information about cache behavior options, see Cache Behaviors (p.
-41).
+For more information about cache behavior options, see Cache Behavior Settings (p.
+35).